ItsCryptic/Portfolio/README.md

 # Portfolio

+This is the angular rewrite of my portfolio.
+This is a massive work in progress and only page is properly implemented.
+Most features either don't exist or aren't there yet.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.